-- White label (pre-packaged but wholesaled to retailers who add own branding) seed products, as well as bulk products for food manufacturers; and - Fibre production and sales bast and hurd products.
+- range of consumer seed products including premium oils and capsules, protein powders, raw seeds, balms, and hemp milk; - White label (pre-packaged but wholesaled to retailers who add own branding) seed products, as well as bulk products for food manufacturers; and - Fibre production and sales bast and hurd products.

-The most recognised of these companies is Hemp NZ Limited and its subsidiary Hemp Farm NZ.
-This company has a top to bottom interest in the hemp industry including both hemp seed foods and more recently hemp fibre.
-There are a number of other hemp seed food companies with online sales and branded product ranges (as well as white label products) including Hemp Connect, Kanapu Foods, Kakariki Foods, Midlands Seed, Midland Nutritional Oils, NZ Hempress, Brothers Green, Larry's Gold.
+The largest of these companies is Hemp NZ with its subsidiary Hemp Farm NZ.
+This nationwide company manufactures and markets many hemp products including seed, oil, balms, milk and fibre.
+There are a number of other hemp seed food companies with online sales and branded product ranges (as well as white label products) including Hemp Connect, Kanapu Foods, Kakariki Fine Foods, Midlands Seed, Midland Nutritional Oils, NZ Hempress, Brothers Green, Larry's Gold.
 They operate in many regions throughout New Zealand and are using both locally sourced and imported hemp seed.